pizofreude/tg-bot-father/README.md

 @my_telegram_bot Hello World!
 Or anything really.
 ```

 Then, press Enter to send the message.
-Alternatively, you can create a file `MESSAGE_TEXT` via:
+Alternatively, in Python script you can create a file `MESSAGE_TEXT` via:

 ```bash
 touch MESSAGE_TEXT